-Evergrande shares fall 10% as trading resumes in Hong Kong
+Evergrande shares fall 14% as trading resumes in Hong Kong

 Investors have concerns about its more than $300bn (£222bn) of debt.
 The company's total liabilities are equal to around 2% of China's gross domestic product.

-Hopson Development, another Chinese property firm, said on Wednesday that Evergrande told it the deal had been terminated on 13 October.
+Hopson Development is another Chinese property firm that is owed money by Evergrande and some analysts thought this potential deal was a way for Evergrande to write off its debt.

-It is one of the companies owed money by Evergrande: "The company is exploring the options available to it for the protection of its legitimate interests in relation to the agreement," it said in a filing to the Hong Kong Stock Exchange.
+Hopson said on Wednesday that Evergrande told it the deal had been terminated on 13 October and that it was now exploring other options available to protect its interest.

 'No guarantees debts will be paid'